danielmoraes/dmoraes.org/resume.md

 **Software Engineer, Intern** <sub><sup>(Mar 2009 - Apr 2010)</sup></sub>

-* Developed several features to an MMORPG browser game, including pathfinding, groups and email management.
-* Developed [The Giant Robot](http://www.agame.com/game/giant-robot), on a team of 1 enginner and 2 designers in 3 months.
-* Developed [Axe Penny Paintball](https://goo.gl/RKFip9), on a team of three enginners and 1 designer in 1 month.
+One of the main front-end developers of an online MMORPG web game called Medievo.
+Implemented features like user groups, email, and pathfinding.

-*Technologies*: JavaScript, ActionScript, HTML/CSS.
+*Technologies*: JavaScript, HTML/CSS.

+**Game Developer, Intern** <sub><sup>(Mar 2009 - Sep 2009)</sup></sub>

+Lead developer of [The Giant Robot](http://www.agame.com/game/giant-robot), an online game that was built in 3 months and was later published to agame.com.
+Helped to build some other flash-based games, including the [Axe Penny Paintball](https://goo.gl/RKFip9) which was published to zapak.com.

+*Technologies*: ActionScript.

 #### [Alfama Web](http://www.alfamaweb.com.br/)

-**Software Engineer, Intern** <sub><sup>(Feb 2008 - Feb 2009)</sup></sub>
+**Web Developer, Intern** <sub><sup>(Feb 2008 - Feb 2009)</sup></sub>

-* Implemented and launched several features to an student information system.
-* Developed and delivered a system to register employee performance.
+Implemented features for multiple websites and web applications, including a student information system and a system to register employee performance.
-* Developed and launched several web applications and websites.

 *Technologies*: PHP, JavaScript, SQL (MySQL), HTML/CSS.